Banner

 Pygmy pythonPygmy

 The Pygmy or Anthill Python is the smallest python in the world and is found in the deserts of Western Australia.
 These pythons are related to childrens, spotteds, and Stimsons pythons, as a member of the genus Antaresia.
 These pythons lay relatively few eggs per clutch, which are large for their size.
-These are some of the coolest pythons and they are amazing.
-Click on the image to the left to see our Pygmy pythons.
+Despite their small size, these are some of the coolest pythons.
+Click on the image to the left for more information.

 Childrens Pythons (Antaresia childreni)

 These are the second smallest pythons in the world, but are still 100% python.
+They are from the northern part of Australia.
 Our breeders are from VPI lines that have nice reddish patterns.
-We have also obtained the black-eyed morph of the Children's python, which came from VPI, and we are excited to see how this morph contributes to the look of our Children's line.
-Many have reported childrens pythons as having an aggressive nature, but ours are docile even as babies.
+We also work with the black-eyed morph.
 These pythons grow to about 3 feet and are easily housed.
 They make great starter pythons and are extremely easy to breed.
-They are underrated pythons.
-Click on image for more information and pictures.

 Cape York Spotted Pythons